BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 The people of Mondstadt seem to also freely take advantage of the Acting Grand Master's chivalry and passion to help.
 Even though Jean is the Master of the Knights and the Acting Grand Master within the Knights of Favonius, both of which are highly ranked titles, the people of Mondstadt see Jean as someone they can all depend on, one who they can ask for help whenever and for whatever reason.
 Jean too does not care for her role or title within the Knights of Favonius, her work ethic will always remain the same.
 This coupled with Jean's popularity among the citizens of Mondstadt leads to the Acting Grand Master being tasked with helping her citizens with trivial matters such as finding their cat even though she has more important tasks at hand.
 These matters could have been handled by the other knights as well.

 With all these factors combined, Jean is "overworked", but this one word is not nearly enough to describe her entire characterisation.
-She is much more than just someone who has too many tasks on her hand to complete.
+She is much more than just someone who has too many tasks on hand to complete.
 Her relationship with the Knights of Favonius and the City of Freedom is a part of her characterisation as well.
-(She is also not just a knight, but a person with personal life and interests outside of her work!)
+(She is also not just a knight, but a person with a personal life and interests outside of her work!)

 ## Conclusion